 When we say approachable we don’t mean cheap.
 The V1.5 is still not inexpensive, but it comes at around half of the price of the TSSH.
 If what you’re looking for is a solid handbrake and nothing else, then this is product is for you!

 This is the budget option.
-Aikeec’s handbrake is surprisingly well built, entirely made of steel, giving it a genuine feel.
-This portable handbrake is also considerably smaller than the other members on our list, which can be a benefit if you’re cramped.
+This generic handbrake is surprisingly well built, entirely made of steel, giving it a genuine feel.
+It’s also considerably smaller than the other members on our list, which can be a benefit if you’re cramped.
 That being said it only works on PCs.
 If you’re looking for an affordable handbrake then get this one, it will satisfy you plenty when you plan on dusting off a good rally racing game.
 If, however, your interests lie in the heavy use of handbrakes, then purchase a higher quality one.

 The Clubsport Handbrake V1.5 is an excellent peripheral, fighting tooth and nail for the top spot on our list.
 It will allow you not only to get the extra immersion that having a physical handbrake gives, but also to coax you into attempting more and more audacious maneuvers.
 It’s beautiful, had great responsiveness, and will have you testing your limits over and over again.
 If you’re interested in getting a handbrake at all you should check this out.